jbs4bmx/SpecialSlots/README.md

 All other configurations are done within the BepInEx F12 menu while in-game.</br>
 Customizations:
   - Enable/Disable client mod.
-  - Change minimum distance from player that bodies must be at in order to be removed. (distance expressed in meters)
-  - Instant removal button in BepInEx menu (F12).
-Now you can instantly trigger the body removal to occur.
-Any bodies within your minimum distance from you will not be removed.
+  - Time Interval in frames - How many frames before a container that is placed in the special slots are not shown/expanded similar to how rigs or backpacks expand when placed in their respective slots..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Mod FAQ
+### ⚠ Mod FAQ
    1. Where do I report bugs found with the current version of the mod?
       - You can report bugs for the current version of this mod here: [SS Mod Page](https://hub.sp-tarkov.com/files/file/775-special-slots/).

 <!-- ROADMAP -->
-## Roadmap
+## 🚗 Roadmap
 - [x] Add Changelog
 - [ ] Improve slot expansion hide methods to encompase all containerized items.